 Below is a highlighted area of where the face is.
 When you see it, it becomes obvious and draws your attention constantly.
 Take a step back from your computer until some of the feather details start to obscure and the face comes into focus.
 The recognition of this amazing image goes well beyond photography.
 For the sake of absolute clarity, this is a natural photo of a wild bird in the wild, not a Photoshop concoction.
 There has been slight color and crop changes only to make it more accurate to the actual event.
 There is a video below to show how little has to be done to a photo when you start with a great RAW image.
-There are critics who love to rip apart highly priced photos from David Yarrow or Peter Lik claiming them to be unauthentic, posed, or photoshop creations.
+High priced photography will always have critics.
+Some photos are claimed to be unauthentic, posed, or photoshop creations.
 Or perhaps you just don't get the hype from Andreas Gursky's Rhein II.
 It's not for me to say.
 I can tell you that this photo is beyond reproach for its authenticity and breathtaking wonder.
 That usually means appreciation in value over time.

-I will accept 7 figure offers for this single photograph until November 1, 2019 so that a collector can enjoy the opportunity to have this image exclusively.
+I will accept 7 figure offers for this single photograph until the end of 2019 so that a collector can enjoy the opportunity to have this image exclusively.
 We can print on any medium preferred.
 If it hasn't sold, I will make 995 copies starting at $2000 USD and increasing every 50 sold to a maximum of $20,000 USD so one has an incentive to purchase early.
 Successful buyers will be able to choose 2 other Holy Heron pictures from the Gallery below to have a collection.